-3. Selection criteria for this programme:
+1. Selection criteria for this programme:

-Applicants must meet the minimum requirements mentioned in I above.
+Applicants must meet the minimum requirements mentioned above.
 NSC and NCV applications received via the Central Applications Office (CAO) will be scored and ranked from highest to lowest points.
-Based on these rankings, those students with the highest points will be offered a firm place, the students who have applied with their grade 11 results may be offered a conditional place subject to them meeting the requirements in 2.1 above.
-Preference will be given to students from designated groups.
+Based on these rankings, those learners with the highest points will be offered a firm place; the learners who have applied with their grade II results may be offered a conditional place subject to them meeting the requirements mentioned above.
+Preference will be given to learners from designated groups.

-4. Registration
+5. Registration